i-agrawal/machine-learning/matrices/README.md

       and there are even more reasons to use matrices but I think this is good enough.

-Hopefully you can see why we are using matrices, not only because computers
+Hopefully you can see why we are using matrices.

-handle them better but they also (sort of) simply the math which we all
+Not only because computers handle them better but they also (sort of) simplify the math which we all
-know is for the better.
+know is a good thing.